-What happens is that on a day when the temperature has warmed slightly (perhaps the sun is shining) honey bees will take the opportunity to remove dead bees that have accumulated over a period, from the hive (the bees may have died for natural reasons).
+On a day when the temperature has warmed somewhat, the bees might take the opportunity to remove dead individuals from the hive that have accumulated over a period (the bees may have died for natural reasons).
 In these scenarios, the bees may be strewn around the hive entrance and immediate area.

-They may be encouraged by warm sunshine to take a cleansing flight, only to be caught out by the weather, resulting in people seeing dead honey bees.

 In addition to this, bees can die during winter due to starvation – the inability to get out and forage, inability to access the food stores, or insufficient food stores in the hive.
 Where a beekeeper is involved, hopefully he or she will be able to prevent this happening by supplying additional food for the bees.
-Diseases can also take their toll on bees.